shendypratamaa/.dotfiles/README.md

 git clone https://github.com/shendypratamaa/.dotfiles.git && ~/.dotfiles/install.sh -go
 ```

+_this installation take much time, based on your internet connection, keep chil_

+**after installation sucessfully**

 - **node** \
      `nvm install --lts && nvm use node`

 - **zsh-plugins** \
-     re-open terminal will install zsh utils, or you can type `src`
+     re-open terminal for install zsh-plugins,

 - **tmux-plugins** \
-     go to tmux session `ctrl-a + shift-i` will install tpm etc
+     go to tmux session `ctrl-a + shift-i` for install tpm and tmux-plugins

 - **check installation**\
      last check with `brew doctor` if the output is _your system is ready to brew_ \
      `myconfig` config ready to go, great your awesome 💕

-_this installation take much time, based on your internet connection, keep chil_

 **uninstall.sh**